 What documents are needed to file a final tax return?

-The documents and other items needed include the final tax return form which can be prepared at the National Tax Agency website, receipts from medical care institutions and other facilities, your certificate of income and withholding tax, your official seal, and your deposit passbook of the account where you would like to receive your reimbursement, and your Social Security and Tax Number card (if you do not have a Social Security and Tax Number card, a document that can be used to verify your Social Security and Tax Number and personal identification).
+The documents and other items needed include the final tax return form which can be prepared at the National Tax Agency website, your certificate of income and withholding tax, your official seal, your deposit passbook of the account where you would like to receive your reimbursement, and your Social Security and Tax Number card (if you do not have a Social Security and Tax Number card, a document that can be used to verify your Social Security and Tax Number and personal identification).

 Examples of costs eligible for medical expenses deductions